Falven/aip-cli/README.md

 ### CLI Options

-The utility currently uses Dotnet 7 features along with the `System.CommandLine` library and Dornet XML parsing utilities to extract information from an AIP installer file.
+The utility currently uses Dotnet 7 features along with the `System.CommandLine` library and Dotnet XML parsing utilities to extract information from an AIP installer file.

 ### Custom Actions